 There are few US mountains that are considered to be relatively easy, including Mount Hood which stands at about 3,426 metres.

 This is a very sensitive topic.
 It is about life or death situations.
 Hopefully, no one reading this will ever be in that situation while in the outdoors, but we can never completely remove that probability as long as we continue enjoying nature whether as hikers, mountaineers or campers.
 The disclaimer is still valid – don’t make any moves unless you are 100% certain that you know what you are doing.
 We are just going to present few plants that are edible which may make the difference of life and death in some unforeseen situations.
 Before ingesting any of these three plants, you should study them carefully, learn to recognize their leaves, the flowers and the roots.
 There are plenty of resources online.
 When you recognize any of the plants while you are outside, use the chance to study them up close.
-Although not the best way to get acquainted to plants, the Plants slot is cool little way of at least having some fun at home at the best plant slot venue SecretSlots.

 The Plantago is a leafy plant that can be easily recognized.
 It grows approximately 3 to 7 cm from the ground and its leaves are in the shape of a spade.
 There are strings or let’s call them veins that pass through each leaf that remind of a big river’s delta.
 Usually, there are between three and seven leaves that stem from one plantago bushel.